Dog Friendly Getaways in Northern California

 Where to go with your dog in Northern California #2 Calistoga

 Everyone heading to Napa valley is unfailingly seduced by the glamour of rolling vineyards in St. Helena, Yountville and Healdsburg and so few end up going further north to the sleepy little town of Calistoga.
-Once a mere rural town filled with farmland, Calistoga is figuratively and literally a hotspot now, thanks to all the spas and mud bath facilities here owing to considerable geothermal action in this area.
-Calistoga is also very dog friendly, thanks to its many pet friendly accommodations such as the Solage resort (has a charming patio for al fresco dining) or the cute as button dog friendly B&B Bear Flag Inn or the Enchanted Cottage where we hauled up some time ago.
+Once a mere rural town filled with farmland, Calistoga is figuratively and literally a hot spot now, thanks to all the spas and mud bath facilities here owing to considerable geothermal action in this area.
+Calistoga is also very dog friendly, thanks to its many pet friendly accommodations such as the Solage resort (has a charming patio for al fresco dining) or the cute as button dog friendly B&B Bear Flag Inn or the Enchanted Cottage where we stayed and absolutely loved the experience during our trips.
 This perfect dog friendly getaway boasts of yet another secret which is the “Old Faithful” Geyser (this place also has a goat farm…say whaaat?) on Tubbs lane that welcomes dogs.
 Lots of dog friendly wineries are also nearby for some good old wine tasting with your best friend!

 Dog friendly road trips in Northern California #3 Murphys